AI translation platform combining machine learning with human expertise for professional translation

 6. Lilt — adaptive AI for enterprise translation teams

 Limits.
-Less plug-and-play than the SaaS TMS players; you typically engage as a managed service, not a self-serve subscription.
+Less plug-and-play than the SaaS TMS players; you typically engage it as a managed service, not a self-serve subscription.

-8. RWS / Lionbridge / TransPerfect — the global LSP heavyweights
+8. RWS, Lionbridge, TransPerfect — the global LSP heavyweights

 Why pick them.
 Regulatory-grade workflows, audited human translators in 100+ languages, and AI-augmented pipelines.
-TransPerfect acquired Unbabel in August 2025 and folded TowerLLM into its GlobalLink portfolio — a sign LLMs are now table-stakes even at the most conservative LSPs.
+In August 2025 TransPerfect acquired Unbabel, gaining its translation LLM (TowerLLM) and COMET, the metric the industry now uses to score MT quality, a sign LLMs are table-stakes even at the most conservative LSPs.

 Limits.
 Enterprise pricing, longer turnarounds, and a sales-led motion.
-Not a fit if you need a developer-grade API and a credit card sign-up.
+Not a fit if you need a developer-grade API and a credit-card sign-up.

-9. Microsoft, Google, and AWS Translation APIs — the hyperscaler defaults
+9. Microsoft, Google, and AWS translation APIs — the hyperscaler defaults

 10. KUDO, Interprefy, Maestra, Wordly — the real-time meeting specialists